zigoware/zigoware.github.io/blog-posts/zero-trust-architecture.md

 ### Assume Breach Mentality

-Design security architecture assuming attackers will achieve initial compromise.
-Focus on:
+Design security architecture assuming attackers will achieve initial compromise. `!?The phrase "will achieve initial compromise" lacks impact - consider "assuming breach is inevitable" or "operating under the assumption that attackers have already penetrated your defenses"` Focus on:

 - **Lateral movement prevention** through network microsegmentation
 - **Behavioral analytics** to detect unusual activity patterns